 - What if I have a zinc allergy?

 Genuine allergies to zinc are a rare issue.
-If you experience rashes, itching, and difficulty breathing after taking zinc, discontinue use and consult a healthcare professional.
+If you experience rashes, itching, and difficulty breathing after taking zinc, discontinue use and immediately consult a healthcare professional.

 Get in Touch

-Take the step toward a fuller hairline: schedule your complimentary consultation with our London FUE hair transplant specialists, or visit our FUE hair transplant clinic in Oxford.
-Additionally, we also serve Brighton and Bristol.
+Take the step toward a fuller hairline, temples or crown: schedule your consultation with our London FUE hair transplant specialists.

-Our award-winning team, including leading London hair transplant surgeons Dr Fernando and Dr Vara, is here to support you every step of the way.
+Our award-winning team, including leading London hair transplant surgeons Dr Fernando and Dr Vara, are here to support you every step of the way.

 References